Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

-\end{lemma} Proof can be found in appendix section \ref{ProofLemma1}.
+\end{lemma} Proof can be found in Section \ref{sec:proof of lemmas} of the Appendix.
 This way, the set $\mathbb{S}^{\mathcal{D}}_K$ can be fixed.
-Next, we discuss how to quantize this set properly in order to choose an appropriate final candidate for the true simplex.
+Next, we discuss how to properly quantize this set in order to choose an appropriate final candidate for the true simplex, denoted by $\widehat{\mathcal{S}}$.